 Absences: Nonmedical Reasons

-In certain extreme situations, a student may be forced to miss a number of class sessions for nonmedical reasons, such as family emergency, extreme personal trauma, etc. Students should advise their professors, as well as the associate dean of students, of the situation and seek their guidance.
-Normally, absences need to extend beyond one week’s worth of classes before the associate dean of students becomes involved, but the associate dean of students may need to become involved sooner if a crucial date (such as an exam day) must be missed.
-If the student is not available, the associate dean of students will advise the faculty of the absences.
+In certain extreme situations, a student may be forced to miss a number of class sessions for nonmedical reasons, such as family emergency, extreme personal trauma, etc. Students should advise their professors and the dean of student wellness to seek guidance in meeting course outcomes and accessing other university resources, if applicable.
+Normally, absences need to extend beyond one week’s worth of classes before the dean of student wellness becomes involved, but the dean of student wellness may need to become involved sooner if a crucial date (such as an exam day) must be missed.
+If the student is not available, the dean of student wellness will advise the faculty of the absences.

 Mission/ministry/service/performance trips during the semester that require the student to miss class time are discouraged, and such absences will be considered excused only at the discretion of each course professor.

 Jury duty: While APU does encourage students to participate in their civic duty as jurors, accepting such service can cause a student to miss excessive class sessions and important material.
 APU students are encouraged to request postponements until nonenrolled periods (summer, inter-term, etc.).
-If a postponement is not possible and a student is summonsed and not excused, the student’s absence(s) will be considered excused at the discretion of the professor.
-Any exceptions to this policy must be granted through the Office of the Vice Provost.
+If a postponement is not possible and a student is summoned and not excused, the student’s absence(s) will be considered excused at the discretion of the professor.
+Any exceptions to this policy must be granted through the Office of the Provost designee.